PrinceOfIgor/GemmCUDA/README.md

 - All trials will compare against naive GEMM with numba JIT and loop re-ordered GEMM with numba JIT
 - Threads Per Block affects all 4 kernels, TILE_DIM affects just shared memory caching and vectorized kernels, Trials 8 to 23 will only compare the GPU kernels
 - Profiling done on some interesting trials/kernels for trials 24 - 28
+- MKL and CuBLAS implementations are trials 30 - 36 for the same matrix sizes as 1-7, no other changes needed since they are optimised kernels already

 |Trial #	  | Matrix Size | Threads Per Block | TILE_DIM |  Comment |
 |-----------|-------------|-------------------|----------|----------|